Start any Spring Boot App as a Windows Service with AlwaysUp

 • And in the Name field, enter the name that you would like call this application in AlwaysUp.

-We've gone with "Spring Boot Service" but you can choose a name more descriptive of your situation.
+We've gone with "Spring Boot Service" but you can choose a better name for your situation:

 Spring Boot Windows Service: General Tab

 6. Click over to the Logon tab and enter the user name and password of the Windows account in which you installed and configured Maven and Java.
-Your service needs to run in this account, to find your environment variables and other required settings (e.g. JAVA_HOME and MAVEN_HOME).
+Your service needs to run in this account, to find your environment variables (such as JAVA_HOME and MAVEN_HOME) and other required settings:

 Spring Boot Windows Service: Logon Tab

-7. Click over to the Startup tab and check the Ensure that the Windows Networking components have started box.
-This informs AlwaysUp that Spring Boot needs the TCP/IP networking stack to do its work.
+7. Move to the Startup tab and check the Ensure that the Windows Networking components have started box.
+This informs AlwaysUp that Spring Boot needs the TCP/IP networking stack to do its work:

 Spring Boot Windows Service: Startup Tab